vector17002/office-cab-automation/README.md

-Here’s an updated, polished README that explains your iOS automation, Shortcut, and how users must edit the Shortcut to define their custom alarm logic.
-This version is clean, beginner-friendly, and GitHub-ready.

-⸻

 ⏰ SMS → Alarm Automation (iOS Automation + Shortcuts + Backend)

 This project allows users to automatically create alarms on iOS based on incoming SMS messages.